 What happens to No-eul?

-Park Gyu-young as No-eul in Squid Game season 3.
-No Ju-han / Netflix
+Park Gyu-young as No-eul in Squid Game No Ju-han/Netflix

-After the failed coup at the end of season 2, No-eul and the rest of the pink soldiers are sent to eliminate the dissenting players - including Player 246, the father of Na-yeon, who No-eul meets at the theme park she worked at and discovers she was suffering from blood cancer.
+After the failed coup at the end of season 2, No-eul and the rest of the pink soldiers are sent to eliminate the dissenting players – including Player 246, whose daughter is suffering from blood cancer.

-Instead of killing him, she makes him fake his death and hide in the casket where he is sent to the incinerator room.
-Here, she rescues Player 246 and escapes the island with him.
+Instead of killing him, she instructs him to fake his death and hide in the casket, where he is subsequently sent to the incinerator room.
+Here, she rescues him and escapes the island with him.

-After burning Player 246’s records, she finds her own papers and finds a photo of her husband and daughter, saying that her husband was executed and her daughter was dead.
-She sits on The Front Man’s seat and puts a gun to her own head.
+After burning Player 246's records, she finds her own papers, including a photo of her husband and daughter, which suggested that both had died following her defection.
+She sits on The Front Man's seat and puts a gun to her own head.

-At the end of the final episode, No-eul is having her portrait painted at the theme park by Player 246 - although he doesn’t know who she is.
-After suffering from blood cancer, Na-yeon is seen fit and healthy after money was raised for her care.
+At the end of the series finale, No-eul is having her portrait painted at the theme park by Player 246 – although he isn't aware that they've met before.
+His daughter, Na-yeon, is seen fit and healthy after money was raised for her cancer treatment.

-No-eul receives a phone call from the broker that she hired to find her daughter, saying that they think they have found her daughter alive and well in China and she is last seen catching a flight to be reunited with her.
+No-eul then receives a phone call from the broker that she hired to find her daughter, saying that they think they have found her daughter alive and well in China.

 Why was Cate Blanchett in the Squid Game finale?

-Squid Game season 3 ended with a huge plot twist as In-ho flew to Los Angeles to deliver a package to Gi-hun’s daughter with her late father’s belongings, including his Squid Game tracksuit and a golden credit card - just like Hwang In-ho was given for Player 222.
+Blanchett's appearance came after In-ho flew to Los Angeles to deliver a package to Gi-hun’s daughter with her late father’s belongings, including his Squid Game tracksuit and a golden credit card – just as Jun-ho was given on behalf of Player 222.

-During the game, she looks over at The Front Man and gives him a knowing smirk.
-This suggests that In-ho has taken the games to America, where he will oversee operations.
+During the game, Blanchett's character looks over at The Front Man and gives him a knowing smirk.
+This suggests that the games have expanded to America – and that In-ho could once again be drafted to oversee their operation.

 Will there be another season?

-As the season ended, it became clearer what a Front Man spin-off would look like.
-In-ho had a flashback and it was revealed that he was once a participant of the Squid Games as he sat with a masked Oh Il-nam - Player 001 and the founder of Squid Games.
+As the season ended, it became clearer what a Front Man spin-off might look like.
+In-ho had a flashback and it was revealed that he was once a participant of the Squid Games as he sat with a masked Oh Il-nam - Player 001 and the founder of Squid Game.

 Just like Gi-hun, In-ho was given a knife to kill the remaining contestants in their sleep.
 However, unlike Gi-hun, In-ho went through with it to win the games.

-A potential spin-off would likely show The Front Man overseeing more death and destruction in Los Angeles while we see flashbacks of how he became the masked villain after winning Squid Games.
+A potential spin-off could show The Front Man overseeing more death and destruction in Los Angeles while we see flashbacks of how he became the masked villain after winning Squid Games.

-Squid Game season 3 is coming to Netflix on Friday 27th June 2025.
+Squid Game season 3 is available to stream on Netflix now.
 Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Ad